FAHIMIMANE/FahimImane/README.md

 I'm always excited about new projects and collaborations!
 If you have a cool idea or just want to chat, don’t hesitate to reach out.
 Let’s bring something amazing to life together! 🚀🤝

                                                                                                 🌟 Fun Fact

                                     I'm convinced that a good playlist 🎧 and some quality code 💻 can spark innovation!
 What's your go-to soundtrack for deep focus?

-Skills: 🅰️Angular /🌱 Spring Boot / 🚀CI/CD / 🐳Docker / 🌐HTML / 🌐CSS

-- 🔭 I’m currently working on this page.
+Skills:
+- 🅰️Angular
+- 🌱 Spring Boot
+- 🚀CI/CD
+- 🐳Docker
+- 🌐HTML
+- 🌐CSS

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/FAHIMIMANE)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/https://www.linkedin.com/in/imane-fahim-5a7b171a6//)